richtotti/uncdocker/README.md

 #Project Description

-Created Docker Container in AWS Cloud9, Integrated CircleCI and Published to Docker Hub and GitHub Repository.
+Created Docker Container in AWS Cloud9, and Published to Docker Hub and GitHub Repository.

 ##Skills
 Python